CHCAA-EDUX/introduction-to-scientific-computing/lessons/lesson_05.md

 We can call the loop variable anything we like, but there must be a colon at the end of the line starting the loop, and we must indent anything we want to run inside the loop.
 Unlike many other languages, there is no command to signify the end of the loop body (e.g. `end for`); what is indented after the `for` statement belongs to the loop.

+ > **_A loop:_** In computer programming, a loop is a sequence of instruction s that is continually repeated until a certain condition is reached.
+Typically, a certain process is done, such as getting an item of data and changing it, and then some condition is checked such as whether a counter has reached a prescribed number.

 ### Naming the loop variable ###

 In the example the _loop variable_ was named `num` a mnemonic for 'number'.
 Just as with variables, you can name loop variables whatever you want.